samueltof/Epidemiology_behavior_dynamics/README.md

 ### Run simulations

-In order to run a simulation, a combination of the infection probability (*beta*) and awareness (*sigma) must be given.
+In order to run a simulation, a combination of the infection probability (*beta*) and awareness (*sigma*) must be given.
 This combination are specified on the files `beta_search.csv` and `sigma_search.csv` located on the `run/init_conditions` folder.
 Each file will contain a row with the parameter value and a key for saving the result (as shown below).
-We test the model on an interval between 0-1, this means the files `<>_search.csv` contains values in the range of 0 and 1 with space intervals of 0.02 as discribed below:
+We test the model on an interval between 0-1, this means the files `<>_search.csv` contains values in the range of 0 and 1 with space intervals of 0.02 as decribed below:

     key,value
     000,0.00,